"

 Post–World War II: Television Presents a Threat

 While economic factors and antitrust legislation played key roles in the decline of the studio system, the advent of television represents the primary factor.
-Given the opportunity to watch “movies” from the comfort of their own homes, the millions of Americans who owned a television by the early 1950s started attending the cinema far less regularly than they had only several years earlier (Motion Pictures).
+Given the opportunity to watch “movies” from the comfort of their own homes, the millions of Americans who owned a television by the early 1950s began attending the cinema far less regularly than they had just a few years earlier (Motion Pictures).
 In an attempt to win back diminishing audiences, studios did their best to exploit the greatest advantages film held over television.
-For one thing, television could only broadcast black and white in the 1950s, whereas the film industry had the advantage of color.
-While producing a color film still required a considerable budget in the late 1940s, a couple of changes occurred in the industry in the early 1950s to make color not only more affordable but more realistic in its appearance.
-In 1950, as the result of antitrust legislation, Technicolor lost its monopoly on the color film industry, allowing other providers to offer more competitive pricing on filming and processing services.
-At the same time, Kodak came out with a multilayer film stock that made it possible to use more affordable cameras and to produce a higher quality image.
-Kodak’s Eastmancolor option became an integral component in converting the industry to color.
-In the late 1940s, studios only released 12 percent of features in color; however, by 1954 (after the release of Kodak Eastmancolor) more than 50 percent of movies featured color (Britannica Online).
+For one thing, television could only broadcast in black and white in the 1950s, whereas the film industry had the advantage of color.
+While producing a color film still required a considerable budget in the late 1940s, a couple of changes occurred in the industry in the early 1950s that made color not only more affordable but also more realistic in its appearance.
+In 1950, as a result of antitrust legislation, Technicolor lost its monopoly on the color film industry, allowing other providers to offer more competitive pricing on filming and processing services.
+At the same time, Kodak introduced a multilayer film stock that enabled the use of more affordable cameras and produced higher-quality images.
+Kodak’s Eastman Color option became an integral component in converting the industry to color.
+In the late 1940s, studios released only 12 percent of their features in color; however, by 1954 (following the release of Kodak Eastman Color), more than 50 percent of movies featured color (Britannica Online).

 Mass Entertainment, Mass Paranoia: HUAC and the Hollywood Blacklist

 The Cold War with the Soviet Union began in 1947, and with it came the widespread fear of communism, not only from the outside, but equally from within.
-To undermine this perceived threat, the House Un-American Activities Committee (HUAC) commenced investigations to locate communist sympathizers in America who they suspected of conducting espionage for the Soviet Union.
+To undermine this perceived threat, the House Un-American Activities Committee (HUAC) commenced investigations to locate communist sympathizers in America whom they suspected of conducting espionage for the Soviet Union.
 In the highly conservative and paranoid atmosphere of the time, Hollywood, the source of a mass-cultural medium, came under fire in response to fears that studios had embedded subversive, communist messages in films.
 In November 1947, Congress called more than 100 people in the movie business to testify before the HUAC about their and their colleagues’ involvement with communist affairs.
 Of those investigated, 10 in particular refused to cooperate with the committee’s questions.
-These 10, later known as the Hollywood Ten, lost their jobs and received sentences to serve up to a year in prison.
-The studios, already slipping in influence and profit, cooperated to save themselves, and many producers signed an agreement stating that no communists would work in Hollywood.
+These 10, later known as the Hollywood Ten, lost their jobs and received sentences ranging from 1 to 12 months in prison.
+The studios, already slipping in influence and profit, cooperated to save themselves, and many producers signed an agreement stating that no communists would be allowed to work in Hollywood.

 The hearings, which recommenced in 1951 with the rise of Senator Joseph McCarthy’s influence, turned into a kind of witch hunt as committee members asked witnesses to testify against their associates, and a blacklist of suspected communists evolved.
-More than 324 individuals lost their jobs in the film industry as a result of blacklisting (the denial of work in a certain field or industry) and HUAC investigations (Georgakas, 2004; Mills, 2007; Dressler, et. al., 2005).
+More than 324 individuals lost their jobs in the film industry as a result of blacklisting (the denial of work in a specific field or industry) and HUAC investigations (Georgakas, 2004; Mills, 2007; Dressler et al., 2005).

 Down With the Establishment: Youth Culture of the 1960s and 1970s

 Movies of the late 1960s began attracting a younger demographic, as a growing number of young people became drawn to films like Sam Peckinpah’s The Wild Bunch (1969), Stanley Kubrick’s 2001: A Space Odyssey (1968), Arthur Penn’s Bonnie and Clyde (1967), and Dennis Hopper’s Easy Rider (1969)—all revolutionary in their genres—that displayed a sentiment of unrest toward conventional social orders and included some of the earliest instances of realistic and brutal violence in film.
-These four films in particular grossed so much money at the box offices that producers began churning out low-budget copycats to draw in a new, profitable market (Motion Pictures).
+These four films, in particular, grossed a substantial amount of money at the box office, prompting producers to churn out low-budget copycats to tap into a new, profitable market (Motion Pictures).
 While this led to a rise in youth-culture films, few of them saw great success.
 However, the new liberal attitudes toward depictions of sex and violence in these films represented a sea of change in the movie industry that manifested in many movies of the 1970s, including Robert Altman’s M*A*S*H, Francis Ford Coppola’s The Godfather (1972), William Friedkin’s The Exorcist (1973), and Steven Spielberg’s Jaws (1975), all four of which saw great financial success (Britannica Online; Belton, 1994).

 Blockbusters, Knockoffs, and Sequels

-In the 1970s, with the rise of work by Coppola, Spielberg, George Lucas, Martin Scorsese, and others, a new breed of director emerged.
+In the 1970s, with the rise of filmmakers such as Francis Ford Coppola, Steven Spielberg, George Lucas, and Martin Scorsese, a new breed of directors emerged.
 These young, film-school-educated directors contributed a sense of professionalism, sophistication, and technical mastery to their work, leading to a wave of blockbuster productions, including Close Encounters of the Third Kind (1977), Star Wars (1977), Raiders of the Lost Ark (1981), and E.T.: The Extra-Terrestrial (1982).
-The computer-generated special effects that were available at this time also contributed to the success of a number of large-budget productions.
+The computer-generated special effects available at the time also contributed to the success of several large-budget productions.
 In response to these and several earlier blockbusters, movie production and marketing techniques also began to shift, with studios investing more money in fewer films in the hopes of producing more big successes.
-For the first time, the hefty sums producers and distributers invested didn’t go to production costs alone; distributors started to discover the benefits of TV and radio advertising and found that doubling their advertising costs could increase profits as much as three or four times over.
+For the first time, the hefty sums producers and distributors invested didn’t go solely to production costs; distributors began to discover the benefits of TV and radio advertising and found that doubling their advertising costs could increase profits by as much as three or four times.
 With the opening of Jaws, one of the five top-grossing films of the decade (and the highest-grossing film of all time until the release of Star Wars in 1977), Hollywood embraced the wide-release method of movie distribution, abandoning the release methods of earlier decades, in which a film would debut in only a handful of select theaters in major cities before it became gradually available to mass audiences.
 Studios released Jaws in 600 theaters simultaneously, and the big-budget films that followed came out in anywhere from 800 to 2,000 theaters nationwide on their opening weekends (Belton; Hanson & Garcia-Myers, 2000).

 The 1990s and Beyond

-The 1990s saw the rise of two divergent strands of cinema: the technically spectacular blockbuster with special, computer-generated effects and the independent, low-budget film.
-Studios enhanced the capabilities of special effects when they began manipulating film digitally, noticeable in blockbusters Terminator 2: Judgment Day (1991) and Jurassic Park (1993).
-Films with an epic scope—Independence Day (1996), Titanic (1997), and The Matrix (1999)—also employed a range of computer-animation techniques and special effects to wow audiences and to draw more viewers to the big screen.
-Toy Story (1995), the first fully computer-animated film, and those that came after it, such as Antz (1998), A Bug’s Life (1998), and Toy Story 2 (1999), displayed the improved capabilities of computer-generated animation (Sedman, 2000).
-At the same time, independent directors and producers, such as the Coen brothers and Spike Jonze, experienced an increased popularity, often for lower-budget films that audiences would more likely to watch on video at home (Britannica Online).
+The 1990s witnessed the rise of two divergent strands of cinema: the technically spectacular blockbuster, featuring special, computer-generated effects, and the independent, low-budget film.
+Studios enhanced the capabilities of special effects when they began manipulating film digitally, as seen in blockbusters such as Terminator 2: Judgment Day (1991) and Jurassic Park (1993).
+Films with an epic scope—such as Independence Day (1996), Titanic (1997), and The Matrix (1999)—also employed a range of computer animation techniques and special effects to wow audiences and draw more viewers to the big screen.
+Toy Story (1995), the first fully computer-animated film, and those that followed, such as Antz (1998), A Bug’s Life (1998), and Toy Story 2 (1999), showcased the improved capabilities of computer-generated animation (Sedman, 2000).
+At the same time, independent directors and producers, such as the Coen brothers and Spike Jonze, experienced increased popularity, often for lower-budget films that audiences were more likely to watch at home on video (Britannica Online).
 A prime example of this occurred at the 1996 Academy Awards program, when independent films dominated the Best Picture category.
 Only one movie from a big film studio earned a nomination—Jerry Maguire—while independent films earned the rest.
 The growth of both independent movies and special-effects-laden blockbusters continues to the present day.

 License